AShiningRay/SwanKernel-LGV20/README.md

 * The entire Lineage OS staff, as well as the guys keeping the V20 kernel source alive and updated.
 * Linus Torvalds, since he was and still is the foundation block of pretty much everything here.
 * flar2, tbalden and acuicultor for the implementation and improvement of the AdrenoBoost feature on oneplus 8 radioactive kernel, from which i ported it.
+* engstk and AnGglt88 for the usb fastcharge implementation.
 * osm0sis for his AnyKernel3.
 * And anyone else that i may have forgot.